sveltejs/svelte/site/content/tutorial/01-introduction/07-making-an-app/text.md

 ...or one of the [community-maintained integrations](https://sveltesociety.dev/tools).

 > [SvelteKit](https://kit.svelte.dev) is the official application framework from the Svelte team.
-It's currently in development, but if you don't mind using pre-1.0 software then it's the recommend way to build Svelte apps.
+It's currently in development, but if you don't mind using pre-1.0 software then it's the recommended way to build Svelte apps.

 Don't worry if you're relatively new to web development and haven't used these tools before.
 We've prepared a simple step-by-step guide, [Svelte for new developers](/blog/svelte-for-new-developers), which walks you through the process.